4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 			- Different IP's using the same port can be differentiated
 			- Different Ports used by the same IP can be differentiated

+### Socket
+- A listening process is always running on the server
+	- One can tell if a process is a listening type by examining the destination fields
+		- They'll be empty and source fields will be the server's IP and listening port number
+- Once an ACK is sent by the client
+	- The server spawns a new socket using the client IP/Port+Server IP/Port
+	- This is closed after connection close

 ---

 # UDP